-The final plat of the third addition of Thornbrooke Manor, phase 1, was approved 5-0 by the Edmond Planning Commission this week.
+The final plat for the Cottage Grove, Section 1 addition was agreed to 5-0 by the Edmond Planning Commission this week.